A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations

-The top figure demonstrates that, after a short transient, the solution initially decays exponentially quickly to a numerical steady state.
-However, once the solution is within (approximately) $10^{-7}$ of the steady state solution, this convergence ends and the computed solution stays about $10^{-7}$ away from the steady state.
-The middle figure demonstrates that the VSSBDF2 adaptive time-stepper is keeping the (approximate) local truncation error \eqref{final_error} within the user-specified range of $(tol-range,tol+range)$.
-The bottom figure demonstrates that the time-step size initially increases exponentially fast and after a while it decreases and stabilizes to $dt_\infty$.
-The dashed line in the bottom figure is the stability threshold found by the linear stability analysis discussed in Section \ref{linear_stability}: $dt^*$.
-This simulation demonstrates that the VSSBDF2 adaptive time-stepper appears to eventually stabilize at a time-step size that is precisely the stability threshold.
+The top plot in the figure demonstrates that, after a short transient, the solution initially decays exponentially quickly to a numerical steady state.
+However, once the solution is within (approximately) $10^{-7}$ of the steady-state solution, this convergence ends and the computed solution stays about $10^{-7}$ away from the steady state.
+The middle plot in the figure demonstrates that the VSSBDF2 adaptive time-stepper is keeping the (approximate) local truncation error \eqref{final_error} within the user-specified interval.
+The bottom plot in the figure demonstrates that the time-step size initially increases exponentially fast and after a while it decreases and stabilizes to $dt_\infty$.
+The dashed line in the bottom figure is the stability restriction found by the linear stability analysis discussed in Section \ref{linear_stability}: $dt^*$.
+This simulation demonstrates that the VSSBDF2 adaptive time-stepper appears to eventually stabilize at a time-step size that is precisely the stability restriction.

-The top left plot presents the logarithm of the norm of the deviation of $\c_{+}$ from the numerical steady state $\c_{+,ss}$; that is $\log(\| \c_+^n - \c_{+,ss}\|)$.
+The top plot presents the logarithm of the norm of the deviation of $\c_{+}$ from the numerical steady state $\c_{+,ss}$; that is $\log(\| \c_+^n - \c_{+,ss}\|)$.
 The deviations of $\c_-^n$ and $\pmb{\phi}^n$ from the respective numerical steady states behave similarly.
-The numerical steady state, $\c_{\pm,ss}$ and $\pmb{\phi}_{ss}$, satisfies the discretized version of $0 = c_{\pm,xx} + z_\pm \, ( c_\pm \, \phi_x )$ and \eqref{poisson_nondim}.
-The numerical steady state was found by first computing an initial value problem using the VSSBDF2 adaptive time-stepper and then repeating the computation using the SBDF2 time-stepper is then used to continue the simulation with a (fixed) time-step size that is less than the value $dt_\infty$ found by the adaptive time-stepper.
-We find that a long time simulation using fixed time-steps results in a solution that relaxes to a steady state solution as long as the time-steps are taken to be smaller than $dt_\infty$.
+The numerical steady state, $\c_{\pm,ss}$ and $\pmb{\phi}_{ss}$, satisfies the discretized version of the steady-state equations $0 = c_{\pm,xx} + z_\pm \, ( c_\pm \, \phi_x )$ and \eqref{poisson_nondim}.
+To find them, a simulation using the VSSBDF2 adaptive time-stepper is stopped once the time steps have stabilized.
+The SBDF2 time-stepper is then used to continue the simulation with a (fixed) time-step $dt$ chosen to be smaller than $dt_\infty$.
 The local truncation error tends to zero exponentially fast and the simulation is stopped once the computed solution satisfies the discretized steady-state equations (up to round-off).
-This late-time solution is taken as the numerical steady state solution.
+This late-time solution is taken as the numerical steady-state solution.

 If, rather than studying the deviations, one approximates the time derivative, $\c_{+,t}$, using \eqref{vssbdf2}, then the plot of $\log(\|\c_{+,t}\|)$ versus $t$ will show that $\| \c_{+,t}\|$ decreases and then stabilizes at a {\it nonzero} value.